 The base of any counselling activity is career assessments.
 Career assessments help provide a realistic evaluation of a test-taker’s abilities and strengths.

-Ideal Career & Needs Assessment Psychometric Tests should be modeled to established theories with defined & quantifiable parameters (determinants) which are tested & re-tested over a large sample size as well as over time. iDC’s Analytics Framework has been tested over very, very large number of participants in India.
+Ideal Career & Needs Assessment Psychometric Tests should be modelled to established theories with defined & quantifiable parameters (determinants) which are tested & re-tested over a large sample size as well as over time. iDC’s Analytics Framework has been tested over a very, very large number of participants in India.

 If these tests are administered otherwise, without their relevance – reliability – validity being scored, it may be dangerous as well as ethically & legally not acceptable.

-The most common standard reliability statistics in use today is Cronbach’s alpha.
+The most common standard reliability statistic in use today is Cronbach’s alpha.